 The only components of this smoked salmon toast that need some prepping are –

-- the eggs (fry, poach or prepare the eggs however you like)
+- The eggs (fry, poach or prepare the eggs however you like)

-- blue spirulina cream cheese (no prepping needed if you’re using regular cream cheese spread)
+- Blue spirulina cream cheese (no prepping needed if you’re using regular cream cheese spread)

-- and the passion fruit hollandaise sauce
+- Passion fruit hollandaise sauce

 I make the passion fruit hollandaise sauce with a hand blender to make things easier for me.
 One reason I like to use the hand blender for this is that the passion fruit pulp (including the seeds) is blended into the hollandaise, giving the impression of black pepper, when it’s just the crushed seeds.
-If you’re whisking the hollandaise sauce, I would recommend straining the passion fruit pulp first to remove the seeds.

 - Keep the blender warm.
 You can do this by pouring hot water into the bowl/jug/jar that you will be making the hollandaise sauce in.
 Then empty it after a few minutes to make sure the egg yolks are whipped in a warm container.
 OR you can whisk/blend the eggs, while the bowl or jug is placed in warm water, creating a warm water bath.

 - Make the hollandaise sauce right at the end, because it’s best eaten Immediately.
 If you do have to make it ahead, cover the sauce tightly soon after you make it and refrigerate until you need it (not more than 2 -3 hours unless the yolks are pasteurized).
 Then heat it up gently while mixing continuously in a water bath, or in very short bursts (10-15 seconds) in the microwave.
 This is really important, to make sure you do not curdle the eggs.
-Add a little egg white if you are going to make the sauce ahead of time, as egg white helps prevent curdling as well
+Add a little egg white if you are going to make the sauce ahead of time, as egg white helps prevent curdling as well.

 The passion fruit really shines through in these smoked salmon toasts, not just in appearance, but in flavor as well!
 It brightens up the whole meal, while complementing the smoked salmon.
 I also love using green peppercorns since they are flavorful, plus they’re like the spicy (and less tangy) version of capers.
-If you can’t get your hands on brined (or fresh) green pepper corns, you can use capers instead.I hope you guys love all the creamy, crunchy, spicy, fruity, tangy flavors and textures in this smoked salmon toast with passion fruit hollandaise sauce!
-It’s great as a brunch meal or even as party food.

 Blue Spirulina Cream Cheese

-- ½ cup cream cheese spread
+- ½ cup Spreadable

 - 2 tbsp cream